xrrocha/gtd-domain/src/docs/domain.md

 An item may also belong to a _project_.

-A _project_ is a long-running activity encompassing multiple _items_ in the pursuit of a well-defined outcome.
-Like _items_, a _project_ is identified by a _name, classified by one or more _tags_ and detailed by a _note_.
+A project is a long-running activity encompassing multiple items in the pursuit of a well-defined outcome.
+Like items, a project is identified by a name, classified by one or more tags and detailed by a note.